Check out our Resources section for free tax guides, forms, and more!

 Will a Tax Lien Affect My Credit Rating?

-Technically, no. Tax liens are no longer included on your credit report, but they are part of public record.
-Although they do not impact your credit score directly, they can make it difficult to secure mortgages and other types of loans, or rent a home.
+Technically, no. Tax liens are no longer included on your credit report, but they are public record.
+Although they do not impact your credit score directly, they can make it difficult to secure mortgages and other types of loans.
 A tax lien may also prevent you from obtaining certain jobs that require higher levels of security clearance, as well.

 What Are The Best Ways to Avoid an IRS Lien?